-The school is now in one central location with both Primary and High School running off the one campus in two shifts.
+The school is now in one central location with both Primary and High School running off the one campus, in two shifts.
 To try and encourage a better learning environment, classes have been capped at a maximum of 25 in each class.
 This has meant that the numbers of students is now around 450 though many more have applied to join the school and are on a waiting list.
-The school is implementing a new curriculum, utilizing a combination of the British curriculum and the Sudanese curriculum.
+The school has implemented a new curriculum, utilizing a combination of the British curriculum and the Sudanese curriculum.
 The new curriculum is a textbook based program and the school has aimed to improve student outcomes with new teaching methodologies to go with the new curriculum.
 This again has been a challenge with the current teaching staff but progress is being made.
 Administratively things are becoming more centrally based through technology in an effort to make it more sustainable.
 Challenges continue but we are making progress.